 The darker winter months can be a challenging time for many at the best of times.
 And when we have been watching the seasons change from our homes, it feels a stark contrast from warm days and balmy nights.

-More than two-thirds of adults in the UK (69%) report feeling somewhat or very worried about the effect COVID-19 is having on their life.
-The most common issues affecting wellbeing are: worry about the future (63%), feeling stressed or anxious (56%) and feeling bored (49%).
-(1)
+Among all adults, more than half (56%) were very or somewhat worried about the effect that the pandemic is having on their lives (47% in the previous period, and 67% in a similar period last year).
+The most common issues affecting wellbeing are: worry about the future (56%), feeling stressed or anxious, and feeling lonely

 Many of us have already found ourselves frequently saying.
-“I’m dreading the winter months”.
-In the middle of a lockdown and nowhere to go but a brightly lit supermarket or a walk in the dark after you finish work.
+“I’m dreading January”.
+In the middle of winter, it’s possible to feel like not going anywhere and going for a walk in the Christmas bustle after work, at the same time.
 What can you do to ensure that your mental health is in a good place and you are well prepared for the months ahead?

 Change your perception